twanterstappen/ap-chatter/README.md

 - Diffie Hellman Key exchange
 - Large Prime Bits for security
 - Connection between server and client
-- Connection handshake for initialsing encryption
+- Connection handshake for initialising encryption
 - Logging what the server received and sent